 Nitrates are usually avoided if a person has certain other medical conditions, including very low blood pressure, inherited cardiomyopathy (heart muscle disease) and aortic stenosis ( heart valve disease).

 Always take medicines as advised by the doctor.
-Make sure the doctor or pharmacist is aware of all your existing conditions and medicines being taken for them, including any supplements and herbal products.
+Make sure the doctor or pharmacist is aware of all your existing conditions and medicines being taken for them, including any supplements and herbal products, and over the counter treatments..
 This allows them to check for possible interactions with other treatments, such as beta-blockers and antidepressants.

 Nitrates may become less effective over time.

 Seek medical advice if a dose is missed or an extra dose taken by mistake.